 Align Leadership Skills to meet specific challenges

-No doubt I will be opening up some differences of opinion and debate on which leaderships skills will be most important in 2018.
+No doubt I will be opening up some differences of opinion and debate on which leaderships skills for managers will be most important.
 In fact, I am hoping to!
-There’s no doubt that Canadian businesses are facing new and complex challenges in the coming year.
+There’s no doubt that Canadian businesses are facing new and complex challenges in the coming years.
 So I think there is great value in considering different perspectives and collaborating on some creative ideas.

-If you search for articles on the most important leadership and management skills, you will likely see many different opinions.
+If you search for articles on the most important leadership skills for managers, you will likely see many different opinions.
 And the truth is –all of these leadership and management skills are important.
 However, there will be differences depending on the type of industry, the size and maturity of your company and the dynamics of the environment in which you operate.

 So when it comes down to developing leadership and management skills in your organization – how do you set priorities?
 Well first off, you don’t want to just jump on the latest fad or copy what others are doing.
 You need to consider your unique vision, goals and strategies of your organization.
 I provided some examples in a previous article about aligning your leadership competencies with your corporate strategy.

 In this article, I will focus more on those broader environmental factors which affect businesses – particularly in Canada.
-And I’ll provide my own analysis about the skills that will be most essential for leadership development.
+And I’ll provide my own analysis about the skills that will be most essential for leadership skills for managers.
 But I do want to encourage some discussion, and yes – even debate!

 Emerging and Growing Trends in the Canadian Business Environment